 There clearly is a strong reference to Moses’ experience with a burning bush in The Last Jedi.
 Just as God spoke to Moses through the bush, Yoda speaks to Luke while the Jedi books and scrolls burn.
 Yoda reveals a new path and a new way for the Jedi moving forward, one that ultimately will not include Luke.
 Just as Moses only got to look upon the Promised Land before dying (on Mount Nebo), Luke also has a similar death as he stares out into the sunset.

-Is The Last Jedi’s Luke Skywalker Really Moses?
+Again, is The Last Jedi’s Luke Skywalker really Moses?

 Considering where the Star Wars saga is heading, with the Force now being available to everyone, not only Jedi, it all makes perfect sense.
 See, the Old Testament depicts Moses as a lawgiver and a saviour of the Jewish people, whereas the New Testament gives way to a new idea that everyone can be included into God’s promise, not just the chosen.